Galaxy Z Flip vs. Motorola Razr drop test: We broke both on the first try

-Thanks to the new Samsung Galaxy Z Flip and Motorola Razr and their foldable screens, flip phones are making a comeback.
-And while modern-day flip phones are fancier and have tons more features than their old-school flip phone predecessors like the original Razr, they also aren't as sturdy or as cheap (about US$1,500).
-The Z Flip is all glass on the outside and on the screen, while the Razr is made of a combination of glass, plastic and stainless steel.
-Part of the charm of those flip phones of yore was that they were practically indestructible -- those phones could be dropped, beaten and tossed and still manage to survive.
+Thanks to the new Samsung Galaxy Z Flip and the Motorola Razr and their foldable screens, flip phones are making a comeback.
+And while modern-day flip phones are fancier and have tons more features than their old-school flip phone predecessors like the original Razr, they aren't as sturdy or as cheap (about US$1,500).
+The Z Flip is all glass on the outside and has an all-glass screen, while the Razr is made of a combination of glass, plastic and stainless steel.
+Part of the charm of those flip phones of yore was that they were practically indestructible -- those gadgets could be dropped, beaten and tossed and still manage to survive.

-To find out how much these new class of clamshell phones can handle, and which one is toughest between the two, we subjected the Galaxy Z Flip and Motorola Razr through a series of three real world drops.
+To find out how much this new class of clamshell phones can handle, and which one's toughest, we subjected the Galaxy Z Flip and Motorola Razr to a series of three real-world drops.

-This is by no means intended to be a scientific test, and results may vary depending on the drop and surface these phones land on.
-It's also worth noting that the Z Flip comes with a clear case in the box, but for the purposes of our test we decided to drop them both without a case.
+This is by no means meant as a scientific test, and results may vary depending on the drop and on the surface the phones land on.
+It's also worth noting that the Z Flip comes with a clear case in the box, but for the purposes of our test we decided to drop both phones without a case.

 Drop 1: From about 3 feet, front side down (closed)

-Otherwise known as "pocket height", this is a common height for many a break.
-In this case we dropped both with the front of the phones facing down on the rough sidewalk outside of our CNET San Francisco offices.
+Otherwise known as "pocket height," this is a common height for many a break.
+In this case we dropped both phones with the front facing down, onto the rough sidewalk outside our CNET San Francisco offices.

 Motorola Razr: Cracked

 The Razr landed front first as intended and sustained a hairline fracture across the glass.
-Though it did break on the first drop, the camera nor the touch panel on the front were damaged and everything was still in working order.
+Though it did break on the first drop, neither the camera nor the touch panel on the front were damaged, and everything was still in working order.

 Samsung Galaxy Z Flip: Shattered